-- The strategies related to strengthening the Family Team meeting and Facilitated Family Team Meeting process are in the process of being implemented; - Permanency Review Teams are regularly occurring in each district; - Family Share Meetings: While implemented in each district the data indicates that they are not being consistently held:
+The strategies related to strengthening the Family Share Meeting are in the process of being implemented.
+Family Share policy was updated and disseminated in August 2015.
+While implemented in each district the data indicates that they are not being consistently used in each district however there has been steady improvement in utilizing these meetings.